 IU graduate students traveling to academic conferences to present East Asia-related papers or research-related posters may apply for an EASC Conference Travel Award.

-- Maximum award amount is $1000 and is meant to supplement other sources of support, which applicants are strongly encouraged to seek.
+- Maximum award amount is $1000 (determined in part by conference destination) and is meant to supplement other sources of support, which applicants are strongly encouraged to seek.

 - The College Graduate Office and the Graduate and Professional Student Government (GPSG) also have conference travel funds for graduate students.
 Applying for these and other travel funds strengthens the EASC Conference Travel Award application.